Sergio Dorantes

+Sergio Dorantes Zurita (born 1946) is a Mexican photojournalist.

+Life and work

 Born in the outskirts of Mexico City to an indigent family, as a young man Dorantes emigrated to Europe where he studied industrial design.
 While working as an auto mechanic for Formula One racing, he discovered photography.
 He began his career as a paparazzo, and then as a photojournalist for various news and entertainment publications based in London.
 After living there for 17 years, he returned to Mexico City where he continued to work for an array of international publications.

 Over the course of his career, Dorantes has covered five Mexican presidential elections.
 Many of his photos of presidents of Mexico have appeared on the cover of magazines such as Newsweek, BusinessWeek, and Forbes, and the front page of the New York Times.

 Dorantes is the only Mexican photographer to garner assignments worldwide with major international publications.